Virtual Genetics Lab (VGLII) is a simulation of transmission genetics that

 VGLII also allows students to enter their answers - their model of how their traits are inherited - in a form that allows their work to be automatically graded by their instructor.
 Click the GRADING button to the left for details.

 Issues with Java?
 (2019-05-16)I've heard from some users that Java is no longer available on their computers.
 Since Java is essential for VGL, I have created a non-java version of VGLII that runs in a web browser.
-I have posted a beta version of this program, jsVGL, for users to test and give me feedback. jsVGL can load and save work, so it can be used in many of the most common applications of VGLII.
+I have posted a version of this program, jsVGL, for users to test and give me feedback. jsVGL can load and save work, so it can be used in many of the most common applications of VGLII.
 If you're interested, please give it a try and let me know what you think.

 What's new in Version 3?In response to requests from the user community, I have added several features to VGLII including: